smokedlinq/aemediator/README.md

 ## Installing MediatR.Azure.EventGrid

-You can install the latest version of MediatR.Azure.EventGrid from NuGet:
+You can install the latest version of `MediatR.Azure.EventGrid` from NuGet by running the following command in PowerShell:

 ```powershell
 Install-Package MediatR.Azure.EventGrid
 ```

-Or via the .NET command line:
+Alternatively, you can use the .NET command line:

 ```dotnetcli
 dotnet add package MediatR.Azure.EventGrid